luddites-me/docker-tools/docs/overview.md

 # Protect Docker Tools Overview

 This repo contains [Docker Compose](https://docs.docker.com/compose/) stacks for various parts of the NS8 Protect stack.
 Depending on what you're working on, different stacks can be composed together by passing the `docker-compose.yml` file for the components you want to run to `docker-compose`.
-For example, the [compose-all](../protect-client/compose-all.sh) script will compose together the `docker-compose.yml` for the client, along with the pieces necessary to run the protect API in a `docker-compose` stack.
 For common combinations (e.g., `protect-client` along with `protect-api`), stacks in this repo should include `./compose[-parts].sh` scripts for convenience.

 Configuration for the stacks is generally done with `.env` files.
 When composing stacks, the `.env` file must contain all variables for all parts of the stack being composed.
-E.g., for `magento/compose-all.sh`, the `.env` file must contain all the variables necessary for `magento`, `protect-api` and `protect-client`.

 ## Setup